5 Tips for maintaining your Golf Equipment

 Your golf equipment needs proper storage to keep it in good shape.
 You may feel like tossing them in the trunk of the car after use, but this could bend them out of shape, especially if you have a small trunk.

-Use the above-listed five tips to increase the longevity of your equipment and save you the cost of replacing them.
+Use the above-listed five tips to increase the longevity of your equipment and save yourself the cost of replacing it.

 Laiba Nayab